ImanBrjn/python_Salifort_Motors/README.md

-### Check missing values
+### Checking for missing values

-We already know that there is no missing values.
-But it worth to check for any missing values anyway.
+We already know that there are no missing values.
+But it's worth checking for any missing values anyway.

 ```python